Phoenix009/Notes/WiSe'23/Security/Digital Certificates and PKI.md

 - One method for preventing certificates from being used indefinitely is to include an expiry date as part of the certificate.
 - Using expiry dates provides a very coarse grained solution to the problems mentioned earlier.
 ## Revocation:
-- One possibility is for the CA to include a serial number in every ceritificate it issues
+- One possibility is for the CA to include a serial number in every certificate it issues
 - Each certificate should have a unique serial number and the CA will store the mapping from serial number to the certificates
 - When a certificate is to be revoked the Ca can then search the serial number and revoke the certificate.
-- At the end of the day, the CA will then generatea **certificate revocation list - CRL** with the serial numbers of all revoked certificates.
+- At the end of the day, the CA will then generate **certificate revocation list - CRL** with the serial numbers of all revoked certificates.
 The CRL is then made available to verifiers.
 - Verification of certificates then involves checking the signature in the certificate and verifying the CA's signature on the revocation itself.